A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 Most marinas are, to put it politely, a bit on the grimy side.
 Essex Marina, in complete contrast, is spotless.
 Barry’s office and sales area was so clean that we felt we needed to take our shoes off to enter it.
 And someone cleaning the bathrooms as Dorie walked past gave her a squinted eye.
 We concluded that in our forty years of boating, Essex Marina is the cleanest, neatest, most put together marina we have ever seen, even though parts of it were underwater at the time.
 Yes, we have been to the Tides Inn, the number one rated boating destination on the Chesapeake, but we stayed ashore in the Inn and never checked out the dock facilities.
 But I can’t believe they would beat those at the Essex Marina.

 The Inn has an excellent chef, and we had reserved a suite with a sitting porch.
-After 13 consecutive nights on a Mathews Brothers 29, without question a world’s cruising record, we were in the lap of luxury.
+After 13 consecutive nights on a Mathews Brothers 29, without question a world’s cruising record for that model boat, we were in the lap of luxury.
 Showers lasted about twenty minutes each.
 The dinner was magnificent as was the leisurely stroll afterwards along the waterfront.
 I was happy, but it was later that I learned that Dorie was ecstatic and what that meant.

 We wake up, and we aren’t sleeping in narrow V-berths.
 And today is a holiday.
 And we are in a huge kingsize bed in a beautiful New England inn.
 Sleeping on our boat is fine, but staying here is a treat under any condition.